nerve repair for oral and maxillofacial surgeons

 acting fast

 When it comes to nerve injuries, early intervention is key.
-Studies have shown a high rate of success for trigeminal nerve microsurgery, especially when the nerve is repaired in 90 days or less from the date of injury.3
+One study showed a high rate of success for trigeminal nerve microsurgery, especially when the nerve was repaired in 90 days or less from the date of injury.5

 restoring sensory function

 Maxillofacial reconstruction procedures, such as mandibulectomy, require the resection of hard and soft tissue, including nerve tissue, leading to loss of neurosensory function.
-Immediate reconstruction of sensory nerves at the time of hard and soft tissue ablation can lead to functional sensory recovery.3-6
+Immediate reconstruction of sensory nerves at the time of hard and soft tissue ablation has been shown to lead to functional sensory recovery.1,6,7

 outcomes